Vibaswan/Gihub_Actions_and_pyTest/README.md

       id: get_version
       run: echo "::set-output name=version::$(cat VERSION)"
 ```

 Each job has a list of steps which are executed sequentially.
-Now inside steps we do the tasts we wan tto perform for the job.
+Now inside steps we do the tasts we wan to perform for the job.
-`uses` is used if you are using a tast which is already supported by GitHub and you are just using the for you benefit, there are a lot of awesome actions which you can find in the [Github Action Marketplace](https://github.com/marketplace?type=actions).
+`uses` is used if you are using a task which is already supported by GitHub and you are just using the for you benefit, there are a lot of awesome actions which you can find in the [Github Action Marketplace](https://github.com/marketplace?type=actions).

 You can also write you own steps and use `run` attribute the run the command you want, for multiple commands we use `run: |`.

 You can even check and condition and skip a step or task with `if:`.
 Please see the below sample:

 ```yml
 name: check which files changed
 if: github.event_name == 'push'